Hallelujah! The Welcome Table: Background

 Angelou learned to cook by observing her mother and grandmother.
 Her grandmother, Annie Henderson, who raised Angelou and her brother for most of their childhood, supported herself and her family during the early part of the 20th century and the Depression with food stalls catering for Black factory workers, which eventually developed into a store.
 Despite no previous experience, Angelou was a cook in a Creole restaurant when she was a 17-year-old single mother.
 She has called herself both a writer and a cook, which inspired The Welcome Table.

 According to Angelou's biographer Marcia Ann Gillespie and her co-authors, Angelou's "skill in the kitchen is the stuff of legend—from haute cuisine to down-home comfort food".
-Angelou is known for her "good cooking and expansive hospitality", and hosts several celebrations each year at her main residence in Winston-Salem, North Carolina, including Thanksgiving.
+Angelou is known for her "good cooking and expansive hospitality".
+She also hosts several celebrations each year at her main residence in Winston-Salem, North Carolina, including Thanksgiving.
 She followed up The Welcome Table with a second cookbook, Great Food, All Day Long: Cook Splendidly, Eat Smart, published in 2010, which focused on weight loss through portion control and flavor.